Managing channels and packages¶

 Log in to the console using the Administrator credentials required to access the Administrative Console.

-Select Channels in the top menu to view the list of existing channels, each channel’s owner and when the channel was last updated.
+Select Channels in the left menu to view the list of existing channels, each channel’s owner and when the channel was last updated.

 Click on a channel name to view details about the packages in the channel, including the supported platforms, versions and when each package in the channel was last modified.
 You can also see the number of times each package has been downloaded.